AlexanPetrov/gastrograph/README.md

+Please check out the Backend Source Code for this Frontend: https://github.com/AlexanPetrov/gastrographbackend

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.